-Fort Smith is located on NWT Highway 5, 162 miles southeast of Hay River, on the Slave River.
+Fort Smith is located in Northwest Territories on Highway 5 (part of the Deh Cho Route), 162 miles southeast of Hay River, on the Slave River.

 There are 2 hotels/motels, multiple bed and breakfasts, 2 grocery stores, post office, 3 gift shops, several restaurants and a take-out place, a bar, convenience store, gas stations and several repair service locations.

 Attractions include hiking trails in Wood Buffalo National Park and along the Slave River, and unique wildlife, such as pelicans and bison.
 Fort Smith is also one of the best places for star gazing and northern lights, as it is right next to the largest dark sky preserve in the world.

 The Slave River offers world-class paddling opportunities for all levels of paddlers, from beginners to experts.
 Contact the Fort Smith Paddling Club for more information; phone 867-621-2025 or visit www.fskayak.webs.com.

 Daily guided tours and many local arts and cultural events are scheduled throughout the summer months.
 Be sure to check out the Slave River Paddlefest on the first weekend in August.
 For more information visit www.slaveriverpaddlefest.ca.
 Another event is the Thebacha and Wood Buffalo Dark Sky Festival.
 For more information visit www.tawbas.ca.

 Wood Buffalo National Park was established in 1922, to protect the last remaining herd of bison in northern Canada.
 It also serves to protect the Canada Northern Boreal Plains and the Peace-Athabasca Delta.
 Must-see locations in the park include the world-class Salt Plains (stop at the overlook at Milepost E 163.5), the aquamarine-colored Pine Lake, and the moon-like landscape of Grosbeak Lake.